wie1900/repser_api_client/README.md

 __Login__

-Access to application site is possible only for authorized users (existing in local SQLite database).
+Access to application site is possible only for authenticated users (existing in local SQLite database).
 Hence, first you must log-in with email and password.

 __Front-end__